SimonBiggs/jupyterlab-form/README.md

-# Jupyterlab Form
+# JupyterLab Form

-To install and use `jupyterlab-form` do the following:
+An extension for jupyterlab to create scripted forms.

+## Requirements

 Aquire Python, JupyterLab, Node, npm, and git.

-One way to get these it to download miniconda from https://conda.io/miniconda.html and then run the following:
+One way to get these is to download miniconda from https://conda.io/miniconda.html, install it, and then run the following:

 ```bash
 conda install nodejs jupyterlab git -c conda-forge